HOME SUBMISSION REGISTRATION Sign Up

 Stevens Institute of Technology, USA

-Biography: Dr. Weina Meng is an Associate Professor at Stevens Institute of Technology and the Founding Director of the Advanced Concrete Technology lab, specializing in Sustainable and Resilient Civil Engineering Materials.
-Dr. Meng has received numerous prestigious awards, including NSF CAREER award in 2021 and Early-Career Research Fellow in Offshore Energy Safety by the National Academies in 2024.
-She has been named among the World’s Top 2% Scientists by Stanford University since 2023.
-Her academic contributions include 78 peer-reviewed journal articles, a US patent, two edited books, and over 6,000 citations and an H-index of 38.
-Dr. Meng was honored as "2020 Educator of the Year" by the ASCE New Jersey Section.
-She holds memberships on ACI, ACS, and AcerS, editorial positions on Journal of Case Studies in Construction Materials and Journal of Sustainable Cement-Based Materials, and contribute to American Concrete Institute standards.
-Dr. Meng’s research focuses on four areas: advancements in Ultra-High-Performance Concrete (UHPC), pioneering waste utilization and CO2 sequestration in low/negative carbon concrete, developing biomimetic concrete, and utilizing AI for enhanced concrete design and analysis.
+Biography: Dr. Weina Meng is an Associate Professor at Stevens Institute of Technology and the Founding Director of the Advanced Concrete Technology Lab, specializing in sustainable and resilient civil engineering materials.
+She is a recipient of several prestigious honors, including the NSF CAREER Award (2021) and designation as an Early-Career Research Fellow in Offshore Energy Safety by the U.S. National Academies (2024).
+Recognized as one of the World’s Top 2% Scientists by Stanford University since 2023, Dr. Meng also ranks in the top 0.1% of scientists globally according to ScholarGPS®.
+Her scholarly contributions include 86 peer-reviewed journal publications, a U.S. patent, two edited books, two edited guidelines, over 6,600 citations, and an H-index of 38.
+In 2020, she was named Educator of the Year by the ASCE New Jersey Section.
+Dr. Meng actively contributes to the professional community through memberships in ACI, ACS, and ACerS, editorial roles on Cement and Concrete Composites, Journal of Case Studies in Construction Materials, and Journal of Sustainable Cement-Based Materials, and participation in the development of ACI standards.
+Her research spans four core areas: Advancements in Ultra-High-Performance Concrete (UHPC), Innovative waste utilization and CO₂ sequestration in low/negative-carbon concrete, Development of biomimetic cementitious systems, and Application of AI to optimize concrete design and performance assessment.